Top 10 best small electric SUVs 2024

+It’s little wonder then that more and more car makers are bringing out models to cater to the growing demand for small-yet-spacious EVs.
 Picking which one is best for you might seem a little daunting with all these new and existing models available, but you can read on to find out our picks for the best small electric SUV to buy right now.
-We’ve included 10 great models, so there’s bound to be one in here that will work for you.
+We’ve included 10 great models all at different price points, so there’s bound to be one in here that will work for you.

 5. Jeep Avenger

-The Peugeot 2008 has been one of the most popular and enduring small SUVs of the past decade, so it makes a lot of sense that the electric e-2008 would be one of the better options for those looking for a small EV SUV.
-As you’ve probably noticed, the e-2008’s striking looks help it stand out from the crowd, but it’s not just skin-deep because the car also has a fantastic interior with plenty of tech, lots of space for the family and a decent boot.
-Its 250-mile range is good considering its reasonable price, and is capable of 30-minute 80-per-cent rapid charging, so it’s not too bad for longer trips.
-If you love how it looks, the e-2008 is a top choice, even if some of the models above offer more range and better tech.
+The Peugeot 2008 has been one of the most popular and enduring small SUVs of the past decade, so it makes a lot of sense that the electric E-2008 would be one of the better options for those looking for a small family EV.
+As you’ve probably noticed, the E-2008’s striking looks help it stand out from the crowd, but it’s not just skin-deep because the car also has a fantastic interior with plenty of tech, lots of space for the family and a decent boot.
+Aside from its average 250-mile range our biggest gripe is the seating position, which could be a dealbreaker for some.
+Regardless, the E-2008 is still capable of a 10-80% charge in half-an-hour and is a great option for those who want to stand out from the crowd.